Michelle DaSilva

 User on the entitlements page

-I'd say the layout is not great to create a proxy admin and to add authorized user.
-Those links should be clear.
+"The layout is not great to create a proxy admin and to add an authorized user.
+Those links should be clear."

 User on the All Users page